0xJoeMama/progintro-hw0/cmdline/README.md

 no_more_secrets_from_you                                        ^MThere is absolutely nothing to see here.
 Move along.
 ```

-the character ^M is actually a vim control sequence for \r.
+The character ^M is actually a vim control sequence for \r.
 Thus we can see that what was actually happening,
 is that cat was printing the file, including the carriage return, which of course leads to the first part of the file being overwritten by the much larger second part.

 Alternatively, we can use the `strings` command to print ASCII string sequences from within the file: